By Dr. James M. Dahle, WCI Founder

-There seems to be a wide misunderstanding among investors and their advisers alike about the merits of saving for retirement using a plain old 401K.
+There seems to be a wide misunderstanding among investors and their advisers alike about the merits of saving for retirement using a plain old 401(k).
 I hear too many statements like “Tax rates are going up, look at the national debt.
 Why pay taxes later when you can pay them at today's rate?”
-This misconception causes too many people to make bad decisions, such as contributing to a Roth account preferentially in their peak earning years or worse, not maxing out a 401K in order to invest in a taxable account or cash value life insurance.
-Investing in a 401K is like getting a match from Uncle Sam.
-There are three ways that a 401K decreases your tax bill.
+This misconception causes too many people to make bad decisions, such as contributing to a Roth account preferentially in their peak earning years or worse, not maxing out a 401(k) in order to invest in a taxable account or cash value life insurance.
+Investing in a 401(k) is like getting a match from Uncle Sam.
+There are three ways that contributing to a 401(k) lowers your taxes.

-When you contribute to a 401K, you save taxes at your marginal rate, for example 33%.
+When you contribute to a 401(k), you save taxes at your marginal rate, for example, 32%.
 This is the rate at which the last dollar you make is taxed.
-However, when you withdraw money from your 401K, especially if you don’t have a pension or other taxable income and haven’t started taking Social Security, the money will be taxed at a far lower rate.
+However, when you withdraw money from your 401(k), especially if you don't have a pension or other taxable income and haven't started taking Social Security, the money will be taxed at a far lower rate.
 It is taxed at your “effective” tax rate.
-For example, if you’re retired at 60, married, taking the standard deduction, and have no taxable income, then the first $12,200 you pull out of your 401K comes out tax-free.
-The next $17,850 is taxed at just 10%.
-The next $54,650 is taxed at just 15%.
-So you can actually pull $92,500 out of your 401K that year and you only have to pay $9983 in taxes, for an effective tax rate of less than 11%.
-Saving taxes at 33% and paying them decades later at 11% is a winning formula.
-Even if you needed more income, you could pull out over $300,000 more before you’d be paying taxes at a higher rate than the rate at which you saved taxes with your contribution.

 The bottom line?
-If you're in your peak earning years max out every tax-deferred account available to you, including 401Ks, 403Bs, 457s, HSAs, SEP-IRAs, Solo 401Ks, Profit-sharing plans, defined benefit plans etc. You can still get tax diversification by using a personal and spousal Backdoor Roth IRA rather than the Roth option in your 401K or 403B and perhaps by doing a few Roth conversions in low income years just before or after your retirement date.
+If you're in your peak earning years, most of the time you should max out every tax-deferred account available to you, including 401(k)s, 403Bs, 457s, HSAs, SEP-IRAs, Solo 401(k)s, profit-sharing plans, defined benefit plans, etc. You can still get tax diversification by using a personal and spousal backdoor Roth IRA rather than the Roth option in your 401(k) or 403B and perhaps by doing a few Roth conversions in low-income years just before or after your retirement date.